China to launch Heavenly Harmony space station core module

 MARS ROVER AND FUTURE AMBITIONS

-The Tianhe mission comes just weeks before a Chinese probe is due to land on Mars, making China the third country to accomplish that after the former Soviet Union and the U.S. The Tianwen-1 space probe has been orbiting the red planet since February while collecting data.
+The Tianhe mission comes just weeks before a Chinese probe is due to land on Mars, which would make China only the second country to successfully accomplish that after the U.S. The Tianwen-1 space probe has been orbiting the red planet since February while collecting data.
 Its Zhurong rover will be looking for evidence of life.

 Another Chinese program aims to collect soil from an asteroid, a key focus of Japan's space program.

-Note: This story has been corrected to show that China would become the second country to successfully land on Mars, not the third.